shuai-yang/Operating-System/README.md

 # Submission

-Due: 23:59pm, Feburary 1st, 2022.
+Due: 23:59pm, September 8th, 2022.
 Late submission will not be accepted/graded.

 # Grading Rubric (Undergraduate and Graduate)
 Grade: /100